isaacdyor/personal-site/src/content/blog/goals-for-2025.md

 draft: false
 tags:
   - goals
-description: In this article, I detail my goals for 2025.
+description: My goals for 2025.
 ---

 I am more excited for 2025 than I have been for any year in history.
 This is the first year of my life where I don't have to work on meaningless work.
 I can spend every waking moment working on/thinking about really impactful stuff.
 That feeling is incredibly freeing and it makes me so excited for what I can create this year.
 In order to make sure this year is as good as I know it can be I am going to lay out some general goals I want to follow.